geekusa/search_catalog/README.md

 This README file constitutes the documenation for the app and will be kept upto date on [Github](https://github.com/geekusa/search_catalog/blob/master/README.md) as well as on the Splunkbase page.

 ### Release Notes
 Minor fix to allow field substitution from the map command (i.e. $fieldname$).
+Fix event code on failed logon example.